McIntyre-Lab/TranD/docs/2_gtf_trand/README.md

 <br>

-Additionally, pairs are evaluated to determine the minimum pair for each transcript.
+Additionally, pairs can be evaluated to determine the minimum pair for each transcript (please the information on `-p` in the [User Guide](https://github.com/McIntyre-Lab/TranD/wiki/User-Guide#input-2)).
 The [minimum distance variables](../minimum_distance_column_descriptions.xlsx) associated with minimum pairs are written to the same CSV output file.
 Reciprocal minimum pairs, or pairs of transcripts between the GTF files that are identified as the minimums of each other, are labeled and from these categories, gene-level classifications are also assigned.

 <br>

+The definition of a "minimum" pair is described below:

 ![min_pair_selection](../min_pair_selection.png)

 <br>

+The definition of a "reciprocal minimum" pair is described below:

 ![recip_min_pair_categories](../recip_min_pair_categories.png)